DimitarGrozev/ParliamentAbsenceVisualizer/README.md

 # Bulgarian Parliament Absence Visualizer

-A React application to visualize absences from the Bulgarian Parliament with engaging visuals emphasizing missing members with their photos.
+A full-stack application to visualize absences from the Bulgarian Parliament with engaging visuals emphasizing missing members with their photos.

 ## Features